 The option to add prospects to a job is set in the Prospect activity in the hiring process.
 This option should be set before you activate the job.
 After a job is activated, prospects and applicants can be added to it.

 Attract jobs can be submitted for approval.
 Not all jobs require approval.
 The requirement is set at the template level.
 By default, approvals are turned off on the template.
 To set up approvals, go to a process template, and set the Approval field to Default.
 Then select that template when you create the job.

 After a job is saved, it can be submitted for approval.
 The following table lists the statuses of a document that uses approvals.

 |Draft||The job has been saved, but it hasn't been submitted to a workflow.|

 |Approved||The job has been approved, but it hasn't been activated.|

 |Rejected||The job has been rejected, and it can't be activated.|

 |Active||The job has been approved and activated.|

 In the job list, you can filter on the job statuses.

 Approvals can be sent to any Microsoft Azure Active Directory (Azure AD) user in the company.
 The approvals are sent in parallel to all the people who are listed as approvers.
+All approvers must approve the job before it can move forward.
+If a single approver rejects the job, the job will display a Rejected status.
 After a job is approved, it can be activated.